A THOUSAND WORDS - Alex Waterhouse-Hayward's blog on pictures, plants, politics and whatever else is on his mind.

 Jonathan Bernard tuning the tronbong

-On Friday I attended with my friend Graham Walker (since both of us are into shoes we noticed two salient facts.
+On Friday I attended a Turning Point Ensemble Concert - Imaginary Worlds, with my friend Graham Walker.
+Since both of us are into shoes we noticed two salient facts.
 One, the only male musician not wearing black shoes was cellist Ariel Barnes.
 His brown shoes looked expensive.
-Lan Tung, playing an erhus and a gaohu, wore beautiful, blue, classic, silk Chinese slippers in the first half but for the second she wore what looked like patent-leather sandals with low heels) a Turning Point Ensemble concert, Imaginary Worlds at the just right (and less claustrophobic venue to that black box in the bowels of Simon Fraser University’s downtown campus) Vancouver Playhouse.
+Lan Tung, playing an erhus and a gaohu, wore beautiful, blue, classic, silk Chinese slippers in the first half but for the second she wore what looked like patent-leather sandals with low heels.
+The concert was at the just right and less claustrophobic venue to that black box in the bowels of Simon Fraser University’s downtown campus, Vancouver Playhouse.

 With the exception of Johan Strauss’ Emperor Waltz nothing in the program woke up my memory banks.
 It was all new.
 I did not know what to expect.